langchain-ai/memory-template/README.md

 The schema has a name and description, as well as JSON schema parameters that are all passed to an LLM.
 The LLM infers the values for the schema based on the conversations you send to the memory service.

 The schema also has an `update_mode` parameter that defines **how** the service should update its memory when new information is provided.
 The **patch** update_mode instructs the graph that we should always have a single JSON object to represent this user.
-When new information is provided, the model can generate "patches", or small updates to extend, delete, or replace content in the current memory document.
-This type of `update_mode` is useful if you want strict visibility into a user's representation at any given point or if you want to let the end user directly view and update their own representation for the bot.
-By defining these specific parameters, we are deciding that this (and only this) information is relevant to track and excluding other information (like "relationships" or "religion", etc.) from being tracked.
-It's an easy way for us to bias the service into focusing on what we think is important for our specific bot.
+We'll describe this in more detail in the [patch updates](#patch) section below.

 The second memory schema we provide is the **Note** schema, shown below: